alphagov/tech-ops/cyber-security/components/csls-splunk-broker/docs/user-guide.md

 ## Using the Splunk service

 Once an application has been bound to the service, it will automatically begin sending any log traffic written by your application to [`stdout`][app-logging] or [`stderr`][app-logging] to Splunk.

 Assuming you have been given the requisite access, you will be able to view and query your logs in the [Splunk UI][splunk-ui].

+### Routing logs to splunk indexes

+Splunk stores logs in seperate buckets that it calls "indexes".
+Initially all your logs will end up in the "test_data" index, but you will likely want to request that your logs are routed to your own private index.

+Log events shipped to splunk have their `sourcetype` metadata set to the service instance GUID of the service you have bound your application to. (see the metadata section below).

+Log events are routed to splunk indexes based on the the GUID of the service instance that you created.

+To have your logs routed to your own index you need to:

+1. Discover the GUID of your service instance `cf service mu-splunk-service --guid`
+2. Make a request to Cyber Security team that you want your logs shipped to a seperate index and provide them with the service-instance GUID obtained above.

+### Log event metadata

 Your logs will have the following metadata fields added to them to aid with indexing and querying:

 #### Source field

 The `source` field contains details about which stream from which process from which app from which space from which org the log originated from.
 For example:

 A `source` field for `my-app` in `my-space` which is part of `my-org` might look like `gov.uk_paas:/my-org/my-space/my-app/my-process/0`

 Splunk supports wildcard queries so it is often useful to use this field to query for logs from multiple sources within the same org or space.
 For example:

 ```
 source="gov.uk_paas:/ORG_NAME/SPACE_NAME/*"